openmv/openmv-doc/docs/_sources/library/omv.sensor.rst.txt

    `sensor.snapshot()` will automatically handle switching active frame buffers in the background.
-   From your code's perspective there is only ever 1 active frame buffer even though there might be more than 1 frame buffer on the system and another frame buffer reciving data in the background.
+   From your code's perspective there is only ever 1 active frame buffer even though there might be more than 1 frame buffer on the system and another frame buffer receiving data in the background.

    If count is: